wenhoujx/wenhoujx.github.io/docs/_posts/2023-10-26-setup-cheap-cron-server.md

 ---
 Situation: I want a text msg notification when tickets become available again.

 Often the website doesn't have this feature, I need a cron running on remote sever that sends me notifications when conditions are met.

+## Overall

+I need two components

+1. get a cheap server
+   - remote server to make sure it run 24/7.
+   - user `crontab` to schedule tasks.
+2. if conditions are met, send text msg via `twilio`.

 ## Cron Server